 See more from Canada.

-Another perk of having a gap year in Australia is that there are plenty of options of where to stay.
-Whether you’re looking for a city experience in Sydney or Melbourne or a beach trip on the Gold Coast or Byron Bay, there are so many different places to stay.
+Another perk of having a gap year in Australia is that there are plenty of destinations and experiences to choose from.
+Whether you’re looking for a city experience in Sydney or Melbourne or a beach trip on the Gold Coast or Byron Bay, there are so many options.